yuki-oyama/tristan2025-website/content/venue/_index.md

     - The bus departs from the bus stop 12 at the domestic terminal ([map](https://www.naha-airport.co.jp/en/access/bus/)).
     - [How to ride on a limousine bus](https://okinawabus.com/en/ls/ls_ridemethod/)
   - :bus: [OAS Resort liners (RSL・RSL Rapid #5, 9, 13, 17, 19, 21)](https://www.okinawa-shuttle.co.jp/en/)
     - Naha A.P.
-International Terminal - Kariyushi Beach Mae and 20 minutes walk to the venue ([timetable](https://www.okinawa-shuttle.co.jp/en/timetable/))
+International/domestic Terminal - Kariyushi Beach Mae and 20 minutes walk to the venue ([timetable](https://www.okinawa-shuttle.co.jp/en/timetable/))
     - Book tickets [online](https://willer-travel.com/en/bus_search/okinawa/all/okinawa/churaumi/ym_202506/day_22/operation_791/?stockNumberMale=0&stockNumberFemale=0&kkf=1&simpleRouteCode=2488001&rid=3&lang=en) or at [Naha Airport International terminal Tourist Information Center](https://www.okinawa-shuttle.co.jp/en/howtobuy/) (open 9:00 - 18:00).
 You can also buy tickets at the bus stop.
     - Payment can be made by cash or credit card.
     - The bus departs from the bus stop 1 at the domestic terminal ([map](https://www.naha-airport.co.jp/en/access/bus/)).